This feature originally ran in 2013 and has since been updated.

-Name’s arrival – not to mention other recent solo releases, such as Hear Ye Him by the other Thornton, now known as No Malice – had us thinking about some of our other favorite solo efforts which explains this list.
 But before we digress, allow us some context: An album was eligible for inclusion here only if its creator was better known as a member of a group at the time of release.
-Inevitably, that left some grey area, as we reluctantly ruled Snoop’s Doggystyle ineligible, but decided Juicy J’s Stay Trippy was fair game, even though Juicy has been better known in the past couple years than he ever was with Three 6 Mafia.
+Inevitably, that left some gray area, as we reluctantly ruled Snoop’s Doggystyle ineligible, but, in a previous installment of this list, decided Juicy J’s Stay Trippy was fair game, even though Juicy has been better known in the past couple years than he ever was with Three 6 Mafia.